Jason Greasley (Head of Coaching and Leadership Transformation at BHSCA) will be speaking at CONNECT HR in May

 A Community of Practice (CoP) is a group of people who share a common concern (e.g. health inequality), a set of problems, or an interest in a topic and who come together to fulfil both individual and group goals.

-Find out here about our new Communities of Practice in Aylesbury, Chesham and High Wycombe and how to get involved
+Find out here about our Communities of Practice in Aylesbury, Chesham and High Wycombe and how to get involved

 BHSCA's Partners at the Bucks Skills Show 2024